Mobile Banking in 2020: The Rise of BaaS and Marketplace Banking

 So, what is banking as a service?
 In short, it is an end-to-end process that enables the provision of core banking services over the web, on-demand.
 In essence, this business model enables banks to extend their core services to non-financial companies and enable them to directly integrate your offerings into their platform via APIs.

-For instance, Green Dot Bank ‘rents out’ its core banking infrastructure to companies in adjacent niches such as Stash – a popular mobile investing app – that now also offers , using Green Dot’s infrastructure.
+For instance, Green Dot Bank ‘rents out’ its core banking infrastructure to companies in adjacent niches such as Stash – a popular mobile investing app – that now also offers no-fee personal checking accounts to its customers, using Green Dot’s infrastructure.

 BBVA – an early trendsetter in BaaS space – also extends its core platform offerings to a variety of FinTech and non-financial partners such as Uber.
-The two companies recently teamed up to deliver a and delight them with a one-click payment and banking experience, integrated into the Uber app.
+The two companies recently teamed up to deliver a new financial product to Mexican drivers and delight them with a one-click payment and banking experience, integrated into the Uber app.